Elijah arose, a prophet like fire,

 When the wise teacher, Ben Sirach, wrote a series of glowing vignettes about great spiritual heroes of the past, to inspire his students to cling to their Jewish heritage.
 Naturally he highlighted the merits of those great characters and glossed over their foibles.
 He spares no hyperbole in his portrayal of Elijah, as a prophet like fire, radiant with God's light, who powerfully defended the faith and upheld the traditions of Israelite religion in an era of rampant paganism.
 What might an Elijah perform for the restoration of biblical faith in Ireland today, or all round the developed areas of our world?

-While Elijah is several times mentioned in the Gospels, only once is it with reference to the bloody clash of values upon Mount Carmel when he drew down fire from heaven.
-Rather, he is remembered for his fidelity, and for his compassion towards the widow during the famine.
-Hopefully in his old age this fiery prophet, tempered by the experience of exile in the wilderness, had learned a milder spirit of tolerance, like that urged in our Gospel from the Sermon on the Mount.
+While Elijah is mentioned several times in the Gospels, only once do they mention the violent episode on Mount Carmel when he called down fire from heaven.
+The early Christians preferred to remember him for his role as the announcer of the Messiah and the compassion he showed to the widow and her son during the famine.
+Hopefully in his old age this fiery prophet, tempered by flight and banishment, learned a milder spirit like that urged in the Sermon on the Mount.